A Walk Along The Limehouse Cut Canal

 The Limehouse Cut - History:

-The Limehouse Cut was built as a short cut between the Lee Navigation at Bromley by Bow in the east to the River Thames at Limehouse in the west.
-It was authorised under the River Lea Act 1767 and took 3 years to build.
+The Limehouse Cut was dug as a short cut between River Lea at Bromley in the east to the River Thames at Limehouse in the west.
+It was authorised under the River Lea Act 1767 and took 16 months to dig.
+At the northeast end of the canal was Bromley Lock and at the southwest end Limehouse Lock.

-Before the canal was built sailors on the Lee Navigation wishing to travel towards London would wait for the outgoing tide to sweep them around the many convoluted loops of the River Lee to its mouth at the River Thames.
-They would then wait for the incoming tide to take them up the River Thames around the horseshoe shape of the Isle of Dogs and towards London.
+Before the canal was dug, barges on the River Lea bringing grain and malt from Hertfordshire to London would wait for the outgoing tide to sweep them around the many convoluted loops of Bow Creek to the River Thames.
+They would then wait for the incoming tide to take them up the Thames around the horseshoe shape of the Isle of Dogs and towards London.
 The Limehouse Cut reduced this protracted tidal journey of about 12 kilometres to a straight line route of less than 3 kilometres.

-The Limehouse Cut became so popular that in 1772, two years after the canal opened, a passing place had to be added to allow barges to get by each other as the canal was only wide enough for one barge at a time.
+The Limehouse Cut was originally only wide enough for a Lea Barge of 13 foot beam but became so popular that in 1772, two years after the canal opened, a passing place had to be added to allow barges to get by each other as the canal was only wide enough for one barge at a time.
 However this was not enough for the demand and by 1777 the whole of the canal had been widened so that barges could pass each other at any point.

-In 1968 a new link between the Limehouse Cut and the Limehouse Basin was built and the Thames Lock was filled in.
+In 1968 a new link between the Limehouse Cut and the Limehouse Basin was built and the connection to the Limehouse Lock was filled in.

 The Limehouse Cut - Today: